technomancy/leiningen/PLUGINS.md

 The docstring from the plugin's namespace will be displayed by the "lein help" task.
 The function's arglists will also be shown, so pick argument names that are clear and descriptive.
+If you set :help-arglists in the function's metadata, it will be used instead.

 If your task returns an integer, it will be used as the exit code for the process.

-You can set up aliases for your task by conjing a pair of strings with alias->task-name mappings on to the leiningen.core/aliases atom:

-    (swap! leiningen.core/aliases conj ["-v" "version"])

 ## Lancet